Parent Privacy Notice

 For the purpose of this document the term parent refers to anyone who is the parent, guardian or legal contact for a student at the College.

-The Sixth Form College, Colchester is the data controller of your personal data and is subject to current data protection legislation.
+The Sixth Form College, Colchester is the data controller of your personal data and is subject to current UK Data Protection Legislation.

 - from the information your son/daughter/ward provides to us when a student submits an application to study at the College;

-- when a student complete the College enrolment forms and other documentation related to our other admissions processes and procedures;
+- when a student completes the College enrolment forms and other documentation related to our other admissions processes and procedures;

 - when you communicate with us by telephone, email or via our website, for example in order to make enquiries or raise concerns;